andreww5au/PaSD-client/README.md

 Each station will typically have 24 SMARTboxes in the field, and each SMARTbox has 12 antenna ports, making a total of 288 available inputs for antennae.
-Since there are only 256 antennae in a station, not all of the ports on each SMARTbox will necessarily be in use at any given time.
+Since there are only 256 antennae in a station, not all the ports on each SMARTbox will necessarily be in use at any given time.
 The remainder are available as spares in case of faults.

 Each SMARTbox has an internal low-speed, low-power microcontroller to monitor temperatures, currents and voltages, and to switch antennae on and off as required.
 Power comes from a single &#39;Field Node Distribution Hub (FNDH) for the entire station.
 A low-speed (9600 bps) low-RFI communications link to the SMARTbox microcontroller is carried over the 48VDC power line.
-Each SMARTbox also has an infra-red port for local control and diagnostics, either in the lab for testing, or for a technician to use in the field.
+Each SMARTbox might have an infra-red port for local control and diagnostics, either in the lab for testing, or for a technician to use in the field.

 Each station has a Field Node Distribution Hub to provide power and communications for the